ropensci-review-tools/pkgstats/README.md

 -   Median size of package data files (`data_size_median`)
 -   Numbers of files in main sub-directories (`files_R`, `files_src`,
     `files_inst`, `files_vignettes`, `files_tests`), where numbers are
-    recursively counted in all sub-directories.
+    recursively counted in all sub-directories, and where `inst` only counts files in the `inst/include` sub-directory.

 **Statistics on lines of code**